PhillipSawyers/quizgame/README.md

 4. Committed the files to Git using the git commit -m "Initial commit"command.

-5. Created a new repository in GitHub called ‘portfolio-project.
+5. Created a new repository in GitHub called ‘quizgame’.

-6. Copied the below code from GitHub into the terminal window in my VSCode workspace: git remote add origin https://github.com/PhillipSawyers/portfolio-project.git git push -u origin master
+6. Copied the below code from GitHub into the terminal window in my VSCode workspace: git remote add origin https://github.com/PhillipSawyers/quizgame.git git push -u origin master

 7. Entered my GitHub username and password to push the files from Git to GitHub.